radius-project/docs/docs/content/operations/recipes-creation/_index.md

 {{% /alert %}}

+Recipes enables  **separation of concerns** between infrastructure teams and developers by allowing for a **automated infrastructure deployment** that doesn't require developers to pick up infrastructure resource expertise.
-Recipes are templates stored in container registries that can be deployed by [Links]({{< ref links-concept >}}) once a Recipe has been registered in a Radius environment.
-They simplify operational workloads by allowing infrastructure teams to create templates that when deployed by developers are guranteed to always be  **unique** and be **repeatable infrastructure resources**.
+Recipe is a bicep template stored in container registry that can be deployed by [Links]({{< ref links-concept >}}) once a Recipe has been registered in a Radius environment.

 ## Recipe features